Altitude sickness helicopter rescue at Everest Base Camp, Nepal

 Last updated: March 2026 | Reading time: 9 min

-Altitude sickness is the most common reason trekkers don’t complete their route in Nepal.
-It’s also the most misunderstood.
-It’s not about fitness.
-It affects experienced mountaineers and first-timers equally.
-It’s not predictable.
-You can’t know in advance how your body will respond.
-And it’s not something to push through.
+Altitude sickness is the most common reason trekkers do not complete their route in Nepal.
+It is also the most misunderstood.
+It is not about fitness — it affects experienced mountaineers and first-timers equally.
+It is not predictable — you cannot know in advance how your body will respond.
+And it is not something to push through.

 This guide covers what altitude sickness actually is, how to recognise it early, what prevents it, and exactly what happens on a MountainKick trek when a trekker starts showing symptoms.